10 Restaurant Marketing Strategies That Will Get You More Customers

 - Hold a giveaway of a gift card to encourage customer reviews.

-- Host a “Happy Hour” on Sundays to entice customers into spending more money on your establishment.
+- Host a “Happy Hour” on Sundays to entice customers to spend more on your establishment.

 - Encourage your waitstaff to wear your logo t-shirts.